-Part 2: Manage Glare from Electric Lighting

-Each luminaire meets one of the following requirements for regularly occupied spaces.
-Wall wash fixtures and task lamps positioned as specified by manufacturer's data, as well as decorative fixtures, may be excluded from meeting these requirements:

-- a.
-100% of light is emitted above the horizontal plane. - b.
-Unified Glare Rating (UGR) values are met as per the below conditions: - 1.
-Luminaires installed at a height of 5 m [16 ft] or lower meet UGR of 19 or lower. - 2.
-Luminaires installed at a height greater than 5 m [16 ft] meet UGR of 22 or lower.
+Check Light Initials L04 Glare Control This project is designed to meet the parts selected below: Part 2: Manage Glare from Electric Lighting All Spaces: Each luminaire meets one of the following requirements f task lamps positioned as specified by manufacturer's data from meeting these requirements: a.
+100% of light is emitted above the horizontal plane. b.
+Unified Glare Rating (UGR) values are met as per the b pelow conditions: 1.
+Luminaires installed at a height of 5 m [16 ft] or lowe r meet UGR of 19 or lower.
+2. Luminaires installed at a height greater than 5 m [16 ft] meet UGR of 22 or lower. c.
+Shielding angles are as described in the below table: Luminance Shielding angle, $\alpha$ ( $\alpha$ = 90 - cutoff angle) ) < 20,000 cd/m (including reflected sources) No shielding required 20,000 cd/m2 to 50,000 cd/m2 15° 50,000 cd/m2 to 500,000 cd/m2 20° 500,000 cd/m 30° d.
+Fixtures have a luminance of less than 10,000 cd/m $^2$ b intensity of less than 1,000 candela between 45 and 90 de d/or an L06 Visual Balance This project is designed to meet the parts selected below: Part 1: Manage Brightness All Spaces: At least four of the following requirements are met in all re egularly occupied spaces: a.
+Main rooms do not exhibit 10 times greater or lesser lesses substantial changes in light levels as occupants move from to avoid b.
+Surfaces do not exhibit 3 times greater or lesser lumin ance than an adjacent surface.
+This is to a avoid substantial changes in light levels as occupants look around their immediate area.

 c.
-Shielding angles are as described in the below table:

-Luminance Shielding angle, α (α = 90 - cutoff angle)

-< 20,000 cd/m 2 (including reflected sources) No shielding required

-20,000 cd/m2 to 50,000 cd/m2 15°

-50,000 cd/m 2 to 500,000 cd/m 2 20°

-500,000 cd/m 2 30°

-d.
-Fixtures have a luminance of less than 10,000 cd/m2 between 45 and 90 degrees from nadir, and/or an intensity of less than 1,000 candela between 45 and 90 degrees from nadir.

-L06 Visual Balance

-Part 1: Manage Brightness

-At least four of the following requirements are met in all regularly occupied spaces:

-a.
-Main rooms do not exhibit 10 times greater or lesser luminance than an ancillary space.
-This is to avoid substantial changes in light levels as occupants move from one space to another.

-b.
-Surfaces do not exhibit 3 times greater or lesser luminance than an adjacent surface.
-This is to avoid substantial changes in light levels as occupants look around their immediate area.

-c.
 Surfaces do not exhibit 10 times greater or lesser luminance than another remote surface in the same room.
-This is to avoid substantial changes in light levels as occupants look around the room.
+This is to avoid substantial changes in light levels as occupants look around the room. d.

-d.
 Changes in light levels to 1.5 times higher or lower than initial light levels are carried out over the span of at least 30 minutes in steps or with a smooth transition.
-Timing considerations in the rate of change of light levels or spectrum diminish abrupt or disruptive lighting transitions.
+Timing considerations in the rate of change of light levels or spectrum diminish abrupt or disruptive lighting transitions. e.

-e.
 Uniformity of at least 0.4 is achieved on work planes.
-Exclude supplemental lighting from calculations.
+Exclude supplemental lighting from calculations. f.

-f.
 One section of the ceiling does not exhibit 10 times greater or lesser luminance than another section of the ceiling in the same room.
 Distribution of light across ceilings in a given room that maintains lighting variety but avoids both dark spots and bright spots.

-L07 Electric Light Quality

-Part 1: Ensure Color Rendering Quality

-All Spaces except Circulation Areas:

-Electric lighting meets at least one of the following color rendering requirements in occupiable spaces.
+L07 Electric Light Quality This project is designed to meet the parts selected below: Part 1: Ensure Color Rendering Quality All Spaces except Circulation Areas: Electric lighting meets at least one of the following color rendering requirements in occupiable spaces.
 Decorative fixtures, emergency lights and other special-purpose lighting may be excluded from these requirements.